crystallabs/event_handler/README.md

 Using Channels, it is also possible to wait for events.

 The above example already shows blocking on `channel.receive`.
-The same effect can be achieved using `wait` and avoiding visible use of Channels:
+The same effect can be achieved using convenience method `wait` and avoiding visible use of Channels:

 ```crystal